 The new law does not add another form requirement.
 Any form that complies with the provisions of § 54.1-2138, “Disclosure of Brokerage Relationship,” is acceptable.
 There is no Board-approved form.
 The Virginia Association of REALTORS® does offer standard forms for its members’ use that comply with the legal requirements.

 DPOR is a complaint-driven agency.
 As always, Board regulations grant agency investigators the authority to inspect or copy records that licensees are required to maintain.
 The Board no longer operates a random broker inspection program.
 DPOR always strives to promote compliance, not seek out opportunities for punitive disciplinary action.
-The new law does impose a mandatory self-audit provision for brokerage firms and sole proprietors every two years—but that provision does not become effective until January 1, 2013.
+The new law also provides for a self-audit provision for brokerage firms and sole proprietors every two years.

 please contact us in writing or via telephone and we will work with you to make the information available.